turingschool/backend-curriculum-site/module2/lessons/big-o.md

 ### Prep Needs

 * Cut/banded number cards like 1-27
+* Snack trays to hold number cards
-* Post-It notes of 1-27 for instructor board demos
+* Post-It notes of 1-12 for instructor board demos
+* Printed copies of the algorithm break-out pages

-### Warm-up
+### Pre-Class & Warm-up

 Post on the board before class:

 * https://www.youtube.com/watch?v=XaqR3G_NVoo on the TV
 * Pairings for sitting / Part 1
+* Pickup instructions for number cards and trays
 * Write your answer in your notebook: why does the speed of software matter?
-* Distribute the number cards

 ### Part 1: Revisiting Algorithms *(20 Minutes)*